epomatti/azure-servicebus-performance-benchmark/README.md

 export MAVEN_OPTS="-Xms256m -Xmx16g"
 ```

 Create the `app.properties` file as explained in the previous section.
+Tune the concurrency according to your requirements.

 Run the application: